 Fulfil your life’s Vision with a university IN MOTION

 Explore the Possibilities with The Department of Business Administration’s 100% Online

 Master of Business Administration (MBA) program

-In addition, our MBA program currently offers two MBA concentrations: Management concentration and a Finance concentration.
-Both concentrations are comprised of MBA graduate elective courses you will find listed on the MBA academic map.
-You can use the concentrations to fulfill the 12 hours (4 courses) of required MBA electives.
-As you will see on the MBA academic map, for each concentration, two of the four required elective courses have been chosen for you and the remaining two courses to fulfill the 12 hours (4 courses) of required electives can be chosen from a list of chosen courses for each respective concentration.
-In addition, if you do not desire a particular concentration, many students have chosen to mix courses from the two concentrations to fulfill the 12 hours (4 courses) graduate electives requirement (two courses from the Management concentration and two courses from the Finance concentration).
+In addition, the MBA program currently offers one MBA concentration; a Management Concentration.
+The management concentration is comprised of MBA graduate elective courses you will find listed on the MBA academic map.
+You can use the concentration to fulfill the 12 hours (four courses) of required MBA electives.
+In addition, if graduate students do not desire the management concentration, many students have chosen to mix MBA elective course offerings to fulfill the 12 hours (four courses) of graduate electives.